Central Institute of Buddhist Studies

 The Central Institute of Buddhist Studies, formerly known as the School of Buddhist Philosophy, located in Leh town of Ladakh is a deemed university under Ministry of Culture.
 It was founded in 1959 and formerly affiliated to the Sampurnanand Sanskrit University in Varanasi.

 Courses

-Apart from Buddhist philosophy, Sanskrit, English, Hindi, Tibetan and Pali languages are also taught.
+Apart from Buddhist philosophy, Sanskrit, English, Hindi, Tibetan and Pali languages are also taught. and Also other courses like Traditional Medicine /BSRMS courses, Traditional Painting, Traditional Sculptures, Wood Carving and Traditional Astronomy class were also taught.